Yumeng2022/pm566-project/Midterm/README.md

 All Causes was also collected, however, it was not equal to the sum of these individual causes, so the proportions were unable to calculate.

+Noted that this dataset contained data from Jan 2019 to Sep 2021 (totall 33 months).

-Download dataset from CDC’s website and read it in.
+-   Download dataset from CDC’s website and read it in.

 ``` r
 if (!file.exists("deaths.csv")) {